-Pre-requisites: HOD-805 Delivery Method: Online Grading Default: Letter Learning Outcome(s):
+Pre-requisites: HOD-805

 - Gain an in depth understanding of theories, practice, and research of specific topics/issues in organization studies. - Demonstrate an understanding of how the specific topics/issues examined fits within the larger context of the organization studies literature.